09/29/2022

 02/01/2021

 Not all wines are built to age.
 The act of “cellaring” wine implies that aged wine does indeed taste better.
-You have to ask yourself “ Do I enjoy aged wine? ”…Well, Do ya?
+You have to ask yourself “ Do I enjoy aged wine? ”

 “Age is just a number.
 It’s totally irrelevant unless, of course, you happen to be a bottle of wine.”